 - Glue them together to make a custom drawer or desktop organizer.
 Get the bottles arranged in the drawer the way you want them.
 Pick them up and put them on another surface, carefully mimicking the arrangement you had in the drawer as you glue them together.

-- Pen holders, paperclip holders, etc. Your business can stop buying little dishes for your paperclips and pens and start using prescription bottles.
-Cover them with recycled magazine pages or junk mail to make them look pretty (you could get really fancy or funky with this!).
+- Pen holders, paperclip holders, etc. Don’t buy little dishes for your paperclips and thumbtacks.
+Start using prescription bottles.
+You can cover the bottles with recycled magazine pages or junk mail.
+This makes them look pretty and disguises what they were.

 - Store mixed acrylic paints.
 Use these bottles to mix acrylic paints.
 If you don’t use a batch all in one project, stuff a layer of Saran wrap down in the bottle, against the paint, to close out as much air as possible.
 The paint may need to be thinned slightly next time, But thanks to having been nicely sealed up in the prescription bottle it’s still usable.

 So after you’ve reused your medicine bottles every way you can, maybe you still have more.
 There are some places that will take those off your hands.

 - Vets.
 Some local vets will take old prescription bottles off your hands to dispense medication for pets.
 Call around to find out which local vets are interested in your bottles.